NPC-112/PaperDocs/source/server/configuration.rst

 prevent-moving-into-unloaded-chunks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false
-* **description**: Sets whether the server will prevent players from moving
+* **description**: Prevents players from entering an unloaded chunk, which can
-  into unloaded chunks or not.
+  cause *more lag*.
+The true setting will set them back to a safe location
+  instead.

 max-auto-save-chunks-per-tick
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~